2007–08 Port Vale F.C. season: League One

-The pre-season saw Martin Foyle sign Wolverhampton Wanderers defender Keith Lowe on a season long loan, and both Paul Edwards and Craig Rocastle from Oldham Athletic.
+The pre-season saw Martin Foyle sign Wolverhampton Wanderers defender Keith Lowe on a season-long loan, and both Paul Edwards and Craig Rocastle from Oldham Athletic.
 He also signed Marc Richards from Barnsley, as well as Shane Tudor and Justin Miller from Leyton Orient.
 Calum Willock also joined on a short-term deal, as did Southampton loanee David McGoldrick, and Chester City's veteran defender Ashley Westwood.
-However an audacious attempt to land Liverpool legend Robbie Fowler failed.
+However, an audacious attempt to land Liverpool legend Robbie Fowler failed.

 The season started with just five points in the opening six games, with just one goal scored from open play.
+The solitary win came at AFC Bournemouth, with Luke Rodgers scoring the solitary goal of the game.
 A few games into the season Akpo Sodje was sold to Sheffield Wednesday for an undisclosed fee.
 With only two disappointing mid-table finishes to his name, and with Vale lying 23rd in the league, Foyle left the club by mutual consent on 26 September.
-Caretaker-manager Dean Glover was disappointed with the players, comparing them to a pub team.
+Caretaker manager Dean Glover was disappointed with the players, comparing them to a pub team.

 In October, Glover signed teenage midfielder Will Atkinson joined on loan from Hull City and left-back Adam Eckersley on loan from Manchester United.
 On 5 November, Farsley Celtic manager Lee Sinnott was appointed as the new Vale boss.
 This decision caused Dean Glover to consider his position at the club, though he eventually chose to remain as Sinnott's assistant.
 Sinnott warned of big changes at the club.
 Young defender Charlie O'Loughlin was then loaned out to Nantwich Town, and Shane Tudor was sent out on loan to Shrewsbury Town.
 Arriving at the club were midfielders Mark Salmon (Wolverhampton Wanderers) and Marc Laird (Manchester City) on short loan deals.